Rapid Charge EV

 Use these details when you call for help:

 The more precise you are, the faster a mobile EV charging unit from Rapid Charge EV can reach you anywhere between Hillsboro Beach and Hallandale Beach.
-When you call (954) 628-2393 or (954) 278-4454, have this information ready so dispatch can locate you quickly.
+When you call (954) 278-4454, have this information ready so dispatch can locate you quickly.

 Step 3: Call an emergency mobile EV charging service (not just a tow)